Electrospinning-Data.org: A FAIR, Structured Knowledge Resource for Nanofiber Fabrication

 Fiber morphology represents a central experimental outcome of electrospinning and is frequently described in the literature using narrative and non-standardized terminology.
-Within Electrospinning-Data.org, morphological outcomes are represented using the Cogni-EMCV (Cognitive Electrospinning Morphology Controlled Vocabulary) specification~\cite{Mahdian2026CogniEMCV}, a versioned controlled vocabulary that formalizes morphology descriptors into a structured, machine-readable form.
+Within Electrospinning-Data.org, morphological outcomes are represented using the Cogni-EMCV V1.0.0 (Cognitive Electrospinning Morphology Controlled Vocabulary) specification~\cite{Mahdian2026CogniEMCV}, a versioned controlled vocabulary that formalizes morphology descriptors into a structured, machine-readable form.

-Cogni-EMCV organizes morphology into seven orthogonal descriptor axes, partitioning observable morphology into distinct semantic dimensions.
-The vocabulary distinguishes between categorical axes — Shape, Topography, Composition, Texture, and Defects — each populated by a finite set of controlled coded terms, and quantitative axes — Size and Size Variation — which store continuous numeric measurements directly rather than applying categorical binning.
-All descriptor axes are defined as semantically independent and non-overlapping, ensuring that descriptors from different axes may be combined without logical contradiction and enabling multi-label morphology assignment within a single experimental record.
+Cogni-EMCV organizes morphology into seven orthogonal descriptor groups.
+The descriptor groups and their defined labels are summarized in Table~\ref{tab:emcv}.
+Descriptors from different groups may be combined without logical contradiction, enabling multi-label morphology assignment within a single experimental record.
+Quantitative fiber diameter and diameter variation are stored as continuous measurements and are not replaced by categorical descriptors, which serve a complementary role in enabling structured filtering and cross-study comparison of morphological outcomes.

-The descriptor axes, their types, and their defined controlled terms are summarized in Table~\ref{tab:emcv}.
-Morphology records are encoded following a canonical axis order — Shape, Topography, Size, Size Variation, Composition, Texture, Defects — and are expressed in a pipe-delimited string format suitable for database storage, machine parsing, and machine-learning workflows.
-The Defects axis permits multiple co-occurring codes within a single record, encoded as comma-separated tokens.
-Axes for which descriptor evidence is unavailable are encoded as~\texttt{-}.

 Cogni-EMCV is maintained as an independently versioned resource, with all releases archived on Zenodo~\cite{Mahdian2026CogniEMCV}.
-This independence from the core database schema allows the vocabulary to evolve — through the addition of new descriptor terms, axes, or editorial refinements — without invalidating existing records or requiring schema modifications.
+This independence from the core database schema allows the vocabulary to evolve — through the addition of new descriptor categories or refinement of existing ones — without invalidating existing records or requiring schema modifications.